modelica/ModelicaConference2021/othercalls.md

 | Silver | Small logo on slide before every presentation, on conference page, on registration page | 1.000 |

-To apply for the exhibition space and sponsorship, please fill the  [Sponsor Application Form](Documents/Sponsor.pdf)  and send it to  [modelica2021@groups.liu.se](mailto:modelica2021@groups.liu.se?subject=Vendor%20Session%2FTutorial%20application%20form).
+To apply for the exhibition space and sponsorship, please fill the  [Sponsor Application Form](registration_links.md).
 The registration is open until **August 1st, 2021**  or until the slots are filled.

 You will be contacted by the organizers' financial department; you will receive a bill after signing the contract.